ASE-Workshop-2023/tutorial/_episodes/03-reading-writing-atoms.md

 - "ASE can read a variety of file formats"
 - "ASE can write a variety of file formats"
 - "There are lots of read and write related functions in modules under `ase.io`"
-- "Some I/O formats support a sequence of atoms"
+- "Some I/O formats support a sequence of `Atoms`"
-- "Array slicing can be used to read a sequence of frames"
+- "List slicing can be used to select a sequence of frames"
-- "To visualise a sequence of structures we can use the ASE GUI or write an animation"
+- "To visualise a sequence of frames use the ASE GUI or write an animation"
 ---

+> ## Code connection
-In this chapter we explore the [`ase.io` module](https://wiki.fysik.dtu.dk/ase/ase/io/io.html), which contains functions for reading and writing `Atoms` objects.
+> In this chapter we explore the [`ase.io` module](https://wiki.fysik.dtu.dk/ase/ase/io/io.html), which contains functions for reading and writing `Atoms` objects.
+{: .callout}

 ### ASE can read a variety of file formats